thomas-bouvier/dotfiles/README.md

 ## Installation

-If you set up a new machine you should probably [generate](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) a new SSH key.
+If you set up a new machine you should probably [generate](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) a new SSH key pair.
+Put your keys in `/home/thomas/.ssh/`.

 Put your age keys here: